Quentin Grimes

 Quentin Grimes Family

-Quentin Grimes was born to Marshall Grimes and Tonja Stelly.
-He has an older maternal half-brother, Tyler Myers, who is a professional ice hockey player for the Vancouver Canucks.
-The two brothers have never lived together, as Myers moved to Canada shortly after Grimes’s birth.
+Quentin Marshall Grimes was born to Marshall Grimes and Tonja Stelly.
+His older maternal half-brother, Tyler Myers, plays professional ice hockey for the Dallas Stars of the National Hockey League.
+The two brothers have never lived together because Myers moved to Canada with his father shortly after Grimes was born, yet they share the distinction of being the first pair of brothers to play in the NBA and NHL.

 Personal Life

-Off the court, Quentin Grimes has been involved in community service, volunteering with the Houston-based nonprofit Play With Purpose, which supports at-risk youth in the area.
+Off the court, Grimes has volunteered with the Houston-based nonprofit Play With Purpose, which works with at-risk young people in the area.
+He continues to maintain ties to the Houston community that shaped his early basketball development.